 For example, the potential customer may have opted into downloading your free guide about how to best solve their solution, after comparing with other options but are still not yet ready to buy any of your paid offerings.
 This is where email lead nurturing or phone calls come into play, to help you lead potential customers who are in “shopping mode” into your bottom of the funnel, decision-making content.

 The middle of the funnel is where you give your potential customers everything they need to make a smart, educated decision.
-Then, your bottom of the funnel content and offering will present a “no-brainer” purchase decision in their minds.
+Then, your bottom of the funnel content and offers will present a “no-brainer” purchase decision in their minds.

 During the bottom of the funnel stage of the inbound marketing sales funnel is where you help your potential customer make the right solution decision by presenting the best solution to their problem, with a focus on converting them.
 This is done through decision-level content that reinforces the value of your product or service.
 Whether the end of your funnel is a purchase, or to sign up for a scheduled webinar, this is ultimately up to you and your goal with the funnel.